ryanrasmuss/openvpn-notes/README.md

 ### OpenVPN Server Configurations

+Copy the pre-built config file from OpenVPN: ``zcat /usr/share/doc/openvpn/examples/sample-config-files/server.conf.gz > /etc/openvpn/server.conf``

-Edit the server.conf with the following
+Edit the ``/etc/openvpn/server.conf`` with the following

+Mostly the edits should be uncommenting, adding IP to local, and adding HMAC.

 ```
 local [ip or hostname.com] <-- in aws, its the LOCAL PUBLIC IP